matteocrippa/awesome-swift/README.md

 ### Logging
 *Utilities for writing to and reading from the device log*

-* [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - Full featured & Configurable logging utility with log levels, timestamps, and line numbers.
 * [CleanroomASL](https://github.com/emaloney/CleanroomASL) — Low-level Swift API for writing to and reading from the Apple System Log daemon.
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) — Configurable and extensible high-level logging API that is simple, lightweight and performant.
+* [Puree](https://github.com/cookpad/puree-ios) - A log collector for iOS
 * [QorumLogs](https://github.com/goktugyil/QorumLogs) — Swift Logging Utility for Xcode & Google Docs.
+* [Swell](https://github.com/hubertr/Swell) - a logging utility for Swift.
 * [swiftRemoteLogger](https://github.com/matteocrippa/swiftRemoteLogger) - Remote logging easy as 1..2..3 in Swift.
 * [Watchdog](https://github.com/wojteklu/Watchdog) - A Swift utility for logging excessive blocking on the main thread.
+* [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - Full featured & Configurable logging utility with log levels, timestamps, and line numbers.

 ### Maps
 * [GEOSwift](https://github.com/andreacremaschi/GEOSwift) - The Swift Geographic Engine, make it easier to work with geographic models and calculate intersections, overlapping, projections etc.